getsentry/sentry-dart/sentry_dart_plugin/README.md

 # Sentry Dart Plugin

-A Dart Build Plugin that uploads symbols for Android and iOS to Sentry via [sentry-cli](https://docs.sentry.io/product/cli/).
+A Dart Build Plugin that uploads symbols for Android and iOS/macOS to Sentry via [sentry-cli](https://docs.sentry.io/product/cli/).

 For doing it manually, please follow our [docs](https://docs.sentry.io/platforms/flutter/upload-debug/).